yiisoft/config/README.md

 ### Combine modifiers

-`Config` supports the simultaneous use of several modifiers:
+`Config` supports simultaneous use of several modifiers:

 ```php
 use Yiisoft\Config\Config;